scaperothian/diamondhands-demo/_posts/2024-05-09-a-basic-theoretical-arbitrage-approach.md

 &nbsp;

-So, with this type of endeavor, there are always risks.
+Much like any investment strategy, there are always risks.
 In this section, three risks in particular will be discussed: (1) Model Error, (2) Slippage, (3) MEV Actors.

 &nbsp;